 2CH - Station 2CH is located on an unnamed tributary of Choctafaula Creek that crosses under Wire Road immediately east of CR 57.
-Annual turbidity results at 2CH indicated a median value of 4.20 NTU for the 2012 monitoring year, representing a 0.80 NTU increase from 2011 and a 1.40 NTU increase from 2010.
 As with 1CH, 2CH receives flows from a mostly rural, forested basin and therefore generally exhibits low baseline and storm event turbidity values.
-There were no construction or development projects upstream of 2CH and within the City's Phase II jurisdiction during 2012.
-As with previous years, this station returned the lowest minimum, average, and median statistical values amongst the Choctafaula stations.
+There were no permitted constructions sites that are within the City of Auburn MS4 jurisdiction that would have contributed to elevated turbidity at this station during the 2013 calendar year.